 Gaithersburg, MD

 Abstract This one-day course is designed to provide physical scientists and engineers with the tools necessary to use Bayesian inference in a wide range of applied problems.
 Participants in the course will learn the basics of Bayesian modeling and inference using the WinBUGS package for Markov Chain Monte Carlo simulation.
 The course is designed to provide some underlying theory, but its primary focus is on solving real-world data analysis problems using examples from NIST.
 Frequentist and Bayesian solutions for these examples will be compared.
-Although they are not a prerequisites, this course builds on material presented in "Introduction to Markov Chain Monte Carlo for Scientists and Engineers" taught by Stefan Leigh, Andrew Rukhin, and Van Molino, and "Introduction to Bayesian Analysis for Scientists and Engineers" taught by Blaza Toman.
+Although it is not a prerequisite, this course builds on material presented in "Introduction to Bayesian Analysis for Scientists and Engineers" taught by Blaza Toman earlier in November.

 A set of notes will be provided for the class.